rappitt/snake-game/readme.md

-# The Nokia 3310 Snak game
+# The Nokia 3310 Snake game

 ###This is a Vanilla JavaScript Snake Game